-2013 Wyoming Statutes

-TITLE 14-CHILDREN

-CHAPTER 6-JUVENILES

-ARTICLE 2-JUVENILE JUSTICE ACT
+2013 Wyoming Statutes TITLE 14-CHILDREN CHAPTER 6-JUVENILES ARTICLE 2-JUVENILE JUSTICE ACT

 14-6-201.
 Definitions; short title; statement of purpose and interpretation.

-- (c) This act shall be construed to effectuate the following public purposes: - (ii) Consistent with the best interests of the child and the protection of the public and public safety: - (A) To promote the concept of punishment for criminal acts while recognizing and distinguishing the behavior of children who have been victimized or have disabilities, such as serious mental illness that requires treatment or children with a cognitive impairment that requires services;
+- (c) This act shall be construed to effectuate the following public purposes: - (ii) Consistent with the best interests of the child and the protection of the public and public safety: - (a) To promote the concept of punishment for criminal acts while recognizing and distinguishing the behavior of children who have been victimized or have disabilities, such as serious mental illness that requires treatment or children with a cognitive impairment that requires services;

-Eastern Band of Cherokee
+The Cherokee Code of the Eastern Band of the Cherokee Nation Chapter 7A - JUVENILE CODE

-PART II-CODE OF ORDINANCES

-Chapter 7A-JUVENILE CODE

-ARTICLE I. IN GENERAL
+ARTICLE I. - IN GENERAL